 Brighella: I put them under my mattress.
 Then I wait.
 When the world asks for them, if I really have to pay, I will.

 Zanni 1: Dura lex, sed lex.
 The law is tough, but it is the law.

 Harlequin: In the meantime, though, he doesn’t pay them.

 Brighella: (He hits Zanni 1 again on the hand with the gavel, who now reacts with a shriek) I said to be quiet!

 Harlequin: All right, let’s proceed, but be sure to put everything on record….
 Later we’ll see about this.

 Brighella: Exactly, a crusty loaf so long you couldn’t see the end of it…and I looked at him out of the corner of my eye.
-I was serving my customers, but all the while slyly watching him…
+I was serving my customers, but all the while secretly watching him…

 Brighella: But I was always looking at him out of the corner of my eye…and at a certain point…bing, bang, boing, he dipped his bread into my pan of smoking meat.
 Three times!